purvij2911/AML_sim/README.md

-# Sentinels Case assignment Data Science / Data Engineering / ML Engineering
+#  assignment Data Science / Data Engineering / ML Engineering

 ## Setup
 The setup assumes you have Anaconda or Miniconda installed.
 Other envs will be similar, the base requirements are python3.8 and pip.